user4223/vrd-extractor/README.md

 When conflicts between different sources or destination occur, the user is able to solve it manually.

+# Idea
+Visualize rating information in filename to make make this tool useful to migrate to arbitrary other image processing software and to preserve at least the selection of best images for this.

 # Motivation
 First of all: Actually I like the results when using DPP to process my images and I